 As Americans, we gave our SOR laws a fair chance and ultimately they have failed us in their current state.
 Now we are left with the choice of either reforming our SOR laws or doing away with SO registries altogether.
 The second option appears to be the most attractive one.

 Alongside SO registries, it takes a great amount of money and resources for law-enforcement officials to conduct online sex-sting operations.
 Very few nations in the world have special task forces in their police departments that organize these kinds of investigations, because they are costly and it makes no sense to criminalize someone for victimizing an imaginary person.
-It is though our authorities are now prosecuting individuals for thought crimes, and virgins are going to prison and being placed on SO registries throughout our nation because of it.
+It is as though our authorities are now prosecuting individuals for thought crimes, and virgins are going to prison and being placed on SO registries throughout our nation because of it.
 It greatly disturbs me that perhaps some of these people are actually losing their virginity to prison rape.

 I am not mindless of the fact that dangerous individuals who target children under 11 years old have been stopped in their tracks as a result of an online sex-sting operation.
 However, from an overall perspective, the damage that these same law-enforcement techniques causes far outweighs any benefits that they produce.
 Too many innocent people get caught in the line of fire of these online sex-sting operations, and too many of them lead to misunderstandings that ruin the lives of people who have nothing to do with crimes against children.
 Moreover, these same law-enforcement techniques often rise to a level of entrapment.